 This PSA test screens for prostate specific antigen (PSA), a protein which is released into the blood by the prostate gland.
 Depending on the result you might need further investigation by a specialist.
 A high PSA test result does not necessarily mean cancer, and prostate diseases other than cancer can also cause a higher than normal PSA test result, however a raised PSA test result should always be investigated further.

-PSA a protein which is released into the blood by the prostate gland and is present in many cases of prostate cancer.
+Prostate Specific Antigen (PSA) is a protein which is released into the blood by the prostate gland and is present in many cases of prostate cancer.

 PSA exists in two forms in the blood: free (not bound) and complexed (bound to other blood proteins).